 14 Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?

 Rival values vied for the allegiance of the Corinthian church.
-False apostles sought to woo them away from biblical standards (2 Co 11:2-4).
+False apostles sought to woo the Corinthians away from biblical standards (2 Co 11:2-4).

 14 Do not be [become] unequally yoked together with unbelievers.

 “Do not be” means to not become something that you were not previously.
 A Christian should not be unequally yoked with false teachers, who were unbelievers (2 Co 11:13-15).
 The unbeliever has beliefs, values, and practices antithetical to Christianity.
-The believer has to make a binary choice, an either/or decision, to which he will follow.
+The believer has to make a binary choice, an either/or decision, regarding which he will follow.
 Fellowship with God and His Word excludes all other systems of belief.

 As yoking a clean animal with an unclean is wrong, believers cannot yoke themselves with others who differ with Christian life values.
-An “unbeliever” is someone who rejects Christ as their Savior.
-In Deuteronomy 22:10, a clean animal could not be yoked together with an unclean, such as an ox, which was clean, with a donkey, which was unclean.
+An “unbeliever” is someone who rejects Christ as Savior.
+In Deuteronomy 22:10, a clean animal could not be yoked together with an unclean—such as an ox, which was clean, with a donkey, which was unclean.
 They do not have the same nature, gate, or size.
 There will be no success with this combination.
 This combination will dull spiritual sensitivities.
 There is little in common between a Christian and non-Christian except eating and the ordinary course of providing for the household.

-Once a person becomes a Christian, they become part of a new breed.
-It is essential to take that into consideration when making a value-oriented decision.
+Once a person becomes a Christian, he becomes part of a new breed.
+It is essential to take that into consideration when making a values-oriented decision.
 The believer is under a new command and a new orientation.
 He has a different purpose than the non-Christian.
 He is not to insulate from social contact with an unbeliever, but he is to isolate himself from his values.
 Any binding contract such as marriage or a business deal that ties the values of two people together is the issue here.